anastazie/programming-fundamentals/installation.md

 #### 4. Python libraries
 1. Clone this repository using one of the following command in your terminal `git clone git@github.com:anastazie/programming-fundamentals.git` or `git clone https://github.com/anastazie/programming-fundamentals.git`
+1. Install pandas by using following command in the terminal: `pip3 install pandas`
 1. Install dependencies located in `requirements.txt` using following command in GitBash: `pip3 install -r requirements.txt`

 ### Linux, Mac OS